Log in Support Status

 Now that we are entering the age of AI, where machine learning helps write its own programming while continually improving accuracy and efficiency, we must remain vigilant to address the challenges and questions that we identify today, and those identified tomorrow.

-For the challenges listed here, there is no logical order, as some are ongoing processes and some are done simultaneously with others.
-Likewise, this is not an exhaustive list of challenges.
-It’s critical that we stay vigilant, because, as with any significant change, the law of unintended consequences is bound to make an appearance.
+For the RPA challenges listed here, there is no logical order, as some are ongoing processes and some are done simultaneously with others.
+Likewise, this is not an exhaustive list of RPA challenges.
+But it’s critical that we stay vigilant, because, as with any significant change, the law of unintended consequences is bound to make an appearance.

 Chart showing common RPA Challenges (as listed in the text below)